wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

-# Scaffolding a new block with create-block
+# Scaffolding a new block

 Once you have the necessary tools installed for block development, you can start developing your first block.

-In this lesson, you will learn how to use a tool called create-block to scaffold your first block plugin.
+In this lesson, you will learn about a tool called create-block, which will allow you to quickly scaffold your first block plugin.
+You will learn why you should use create-block, how to use it, and review the code that it generates.

 ## What is create-block?